From Prototype to Mass Manufacturing: Understanding Scaling Costs for Physical Products

 Scaling a physical product means taking it from a few prototypes all the way to mass manufacturing it.
-This is the most underestimated (or completely ignored) part of bringing a new hardware product to market.

 Having a final prototype version of your product is exciting and is a huge accomplishment.
 Congratulations, you have made it past development and are now ready to scale!
 However, you are still a long way from being ready to sell your product.

 In this article I break down the scaling costs into three groups: electrical certifications, manufacturing setup costs, and miscellaneous costs that include patents, insurance, and audits.

 Technically electrical certifications aren’t legally required to manufacture a product, only to sell it.

 However, you should always obtain certifications before you begin mass manufacturing a product since design changes will likely be required.
 For this reason I always consider certifications to be part of the scaling process.

 Types of prototypes